Crate-Train Your Puppy at Night in 7 Easy Steps

 You can give your pup meals in the crate, and they should also have access to water.
 “During the daytime (and overnight during hot weatheropens in a new tab), ensure there is always water available within the crate.
 A hook-on bowl is useful to stop your puppy sitting in it.”

-Let your puppy get used to the crate.
+3. Let your puppy get used to the crate.

 To start out, put the crate in a spot where you and your puppy hang out the most, whether that’s your living room, kitchen, or bedroom.
 Having the crate in the middle of the action helps your dog associate it with good times.
 “Place the crate somewhere where your dog can feel a part of family life, but that isn't too busy or noisy a space to relax in,” Wilkinson says.

-Don’t close the crate door until your puppy is ready.
+4. Don’t close the crate door until your puppy is ready.

-Again, you want to make sure the crate feels like a safe and fun place to be — and that means taking it slowly when it comes to shutting the door.
+Again, you want to make sure the crate feels like a secure and fun place to be — and that means taking it slowly when it comes to shutting the door.
 “Leave the door open and toss treats in to give your puppy the experience of running in and running out,” Petersel says.
 “Don’t let your dog think that the door closes every time they go in.
 When you do start closing the door, do it in increments.
 Gradually increase the amount of time the door is closed.”

 How do you know when your puppy is ready for you to close the crate door?
 “Avoid shutting the door to the crate until your dog is comfortably going to the crate of their own accord,” Wilkinson says.

-Create a puppy crate training schedule.
+5. Create a puppy crate-training schedule.

 People generally function better with routine, and that goes for dogs, tooopens in a new tab.
 Put your puppy in the crate for naps and at bedtime at consistent times, even if you’re home and available to keep an eye on them.